Looking for some ideas to help you settle into your new life? Take a look at the advice we’re offering to first year students following their big move

 Getting used to a new city can be difficult, especially if it’s your first time away from home.
 Don’t worry, you’ll settle in soon.
 Take a look at our top tips for settling in to help you ease your way into college life.

-The clubs and societies at Waterford Institute of Technology (WIT) were out in their droves on Tuesday 27 and Wednesday 28 to recruit you as a member for one of their 60 clubs & societies.
+The clubs and societies at WIT were out in their droves to recruit you as a member for one of their 60 clubs and societies.
 WIT has a club or society for everyone and anyone with all kinds of interests.
 We have everything from hurling and Gaelic football to the drama society and the skydiving society.

 Signing up to be a member of a club or society is a great way of widening your social circle.
 Sure, you’ll make friends in your class but by joining a club or society you get to hang out with people who have similar interests.
 It's not too late to sign up, if you missed the day or didn't know what to join at the time, call over to the clubs & societies office and they'll help you get signed up!